selcouthonism/spring-rest/spring-brokerage-project/README.md

 - Spring Test / MockMvc – Unit and integration testing of controllers and services

 ## Technical Debt:
-- Need further clarification for createOrder - BUY.
-Currently it returns UnsupportedOperationException

-- Need further clarification for matchOrder.
-Currently it only updates the OrderStatus (PENDING -> MATCHED)

 - Profiles (dev, test, prod)
 - The application-test.yml and application-prod.yml files will be created.